Liquorose and Emmanuel's fans give them N4m, tickets to Rome, and other gifts

 - Fans of the couple recently surprised them with mouth-watering gifts which has got people talking on social media

-- While some people hope that their relationship will lead to marriage, other congratulated Emmanuel for the strategy of picking the dancer
+- While some people hope that their relationship will lead to marriage, others congratulated Emmanuel for the strategy of picking the dancer

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Emmanuel and Liquorose fans have taken gifting to another level as they recently surprised their faves with different gifts.
+Emmanuel and Liquorose fans have taken things to another level as they recently surprised their faves with different gifts.

 In a video that has made rounds on social media, the reality stars were seen in a room with some of their fans who had come with the gifts.